sagsag00/SpotifyBar/README.md

 The `default` mode will not chagne anything, with it you can change the `background_color`.
 The `background_only` mode will change the background to the current songs image with blur.
 Chainging `background_color` will do nothing.
-The `background_and_text` mode will do the same as `background_only` but it will also change the texts color to the albums main color.